NicolasPicavet/angular-experiment/README.md

 vendor  2 400.0 kB
 ```

-### Production : AOT & tree shaking
+### Production : AOT & tree-shaking

 `ng serve --prod`

-Specifying production argument allow developer for further testing and debuging in a production-like environment.
+Specifying production arguments allows developers to test and debug further in a production-like environment.

-It uses ahead of time compilation and also include tree shaking concept removing unused modules never imported.
+It uses ahead-of-time (AOT) compilation and also includes the tree-shaking concept removing never imported unused modules.
-AOT compilation allow
+AOT compilation allows
-- smaller angular framework download size because the compiler is not packaged
+- smaller angular framework download size, because the compiler is not packaged
-- faster rendering since the client does not have to wait the application to compile
+- faster rendering, since the client does not have to wait for the application to compile
-- inlining html template and CSS style sheets reducing request to those files
+- inlining html template and CSS style sheets, reducing request to those files
 - [other things](https://angular.io/docs/ts/latest/cookbook/aot-compiler.html)

 ```